AlexLA99/Car-Game/README.md

 - A --> Turn left
 - D --> Turn right
 - S --> Break
-- R --> Return to last checkpoint
+- R --> Restart lap (only position not time)
 - SPACEBAR --> Brakes

 ## How to play

+If in unity: Open the scene "Assets\Networking\LobyScene" and press the play button To download a build use this link:

 First, you will need to enter your name.
 Then, you can either create a room, join a random room or search for a specific room.
 Once all your friends have joined the room and clicked ready, the game will start!
 The first to complete 2 laps wins!